What is CBD? Understanding the different types

 Our decision to make our CBD oils broad spectrum rather than full spectrum is premised on choice: we believe that users who want to actively avoid all psychotropic chemicals should have the opportunity to benefit from the other hemp compounds.

 Finally there are CBD isolates, products that, as the name suggests, only extract the CBD from the hemp plant.
 Whilst isolates lack the additional helpful hemp compounds found in the other categorisations, they work well when blended with specially curated ingredients, as in our CBD cosmetics range.

-Our utilisation of whole plant and full spectrum in our e-liquids, and our decision to make our oils broad spectrum are decisions premised on what is known in industry terms as the entourage effect.
+Our decision to make our oils broad spectrum was premised on what is known in industry terms as the entourage effect.

 First proposed by S. Ben-Shabat and Raphael Mechoulam, the entourage effect suggests that the effects of hemp are amplified greatly when all its compounds - particularly its cannabinoids - are working in collaboration rather than in isolation.

 Essentially, the whole (plant) is greater than the sum of its parts.
-What does that mean for a user, though?
+What does that mean for a user of our Broad Spectrum CBD E-liquid, though?

 Well, the entourage effect proposes that the impact of CBD is diminished when you separate it from its natural assistants.
 Since cannabis research is in its relative infancy, in part due to the stigma surrounding it, our understanding of how the compounds interact with one another is still limited.